Easy Brown Sugar Oatmeal Cookie with chocolate chips. Soft and Chewy. One Bowl. No Raisins. (Unless you want them!)

 Preheat oven.
 Adjust oven rack to middle position and heat oven to 350 degrees F. Line two baking sheets with parchment paper.

-- Cool.
-Remove the pan from the oven and allow the cookies to cool on the pan for minutes.
+Cool Remove the pan from the oven and allow the cookies to cool on the pan for about three minutes.
 (While they cook, bake the remaining dough on the second baking sheet.)
 Transfer cookies to a wire rack and allow to cool completely.